 What Do You Do Next?

 Probably.
-Eventually.
-Yet people have varying abilities to sustain the stress of toxins – and of course that ability varies over time.
+At lease eventually.
+Yet people have varying abilities to sustain the immune system stress of toxins and of course that ability varies over time.
+[What about now during the Covid-19 Pandemic?
+Do you want to have that weighing down your immune system?]
 Some biological doctors may recommend a root canal if a patient has a strong immune system, great genetics, and superior lifestyle.
 They suggest if one’s immune system crashes it can always be extracted later.
-I personally move further and further away from the idea of assaulting the immune system with unnecessary challenges.
+I personally move further and further away from the idea of assaulting the immune system with unnecessary ongoing challenges.

 Proper Diagnosis is Key